-Name: South Ward Community Reference and Sporting User Group Role/Purpose: o guide the development of Master Plans for the Active Reserves in the outh Ward to enable these facilities to meet the current and future needs of ne Community and to inform the City's 10 Year Capital Works Program.
+Name: South Ward Community Reference and Sporting User Group Role/Purpose: To guide the development of Master Plans for the Active Reserves in the South Ward to enable these facilities to meet the current and future needs of the Community and to inform the City's 10 Year Capital Works Program.
 Aims & Functions: 1.1 To recommend to Council by no later than February 2015, a Master Plan to guide the development of Hudson Park, Girrawheen, as the first priority.
-1.2 To recommend to Council by no later than February 2015 a Master Plan to guide the development of the following Active reserves and associated facilities within the South Ward; Alexander Heights Park - Alexander Heights Highview Park - Alexander Heights Paloma Park - Marangaroo John Maloney Park - Marangaroo Cabrini Park - Marangaroo Liddell Park - Girrawheen Blackmore Park - Girrawheen Ferrara Park - Girrawheen Hainsworth Park - Girrawheen Montrose Park Tennis Courts - Girrawheen Butterworth Park - Koondoola Koondoola Park - Koondoola Warradale Park - Landsdale Madeley Primary School 1.3 To consider within the Master Planning process, joint use active reserves (City of Wanneroo and the Department of Education) within the South Ward.
-Membership: 2.1 The Working Group shall consist of the following representation: Mayor; South Ward Councillors ; Manager Community Programs and Services (non voting)
+1.2 To recommend to Council by no later than February 2015 a Master Plan to guide the development of the following Active reserves and associated facilities within the South Ward; Alexander Heights Park - Alexander Heights Highview Park - Alexander Heights Paloma Park - Marangaroo John Maloney Park - Marangaroo Liddell Park - Girrawheen Blackmore Park - Girrawheen Hainsworth Park - Girrawheen Butterworth Park - Koondoola Koondoola Park - Koondoola Warradale Park - Landsdale Madeley Primary School 1.3 To consider within the Master Planning process, joint use active reserves (City of Wanneroo and the Department of Education) within the South Ward.
+Membership: 2.1 The Working Group shall consist of the following representation: Mayor; South Ward Councillors ;